Landscape management and protection

 When a Landscape Management and Protection Plan is required as a part of a Development Application or Design Acceptance submission it must be submitted together with the submission documents.

-When a Landscape Management and Protection Plan is required for building application (driveways, stormwater easements and waste and recycling management assessments) it must be submitted at the same time and lodged via the TCCS approval form.
+When a Landscape Management and Protection Plan is required for building application (driveways, stormwater easements and waste and recycling management assessments) it must be submitted at the same time and lodged via the approval form.

 When submitting the Landscape Management and Protection Plan you must attach the following documents: